-The department has developed Frequently Asked Questions (FAQ) documents to provide clarification for services about the intentions of the ISP Guidelines around accessing various elements of the programme.
-Note these FAQs may be amended at any time during the programme period to provide clarity on the programme.
+The department has developed Frequently Asked Questions (FAQ) documents to provide clarification for services about the intentions of the ISP Guidelines around accessing various elements of the program.
+Note these FAQs may be amended at any time during the program period to provide clarity on the program.

 - FAQ: IDF Innovative Solutions Support